trwq63/med656/Tests/docs/_build/html/_sources/STD/manual_test_descriptions.txt

 ========================================================================  ===========================================  =============
 Steps                                                                     Expected Result                              Actual Result
 ========================================================================  ===========================================  =============
-Login locally or remote in to the UAHealt Bit Vault server desktop        you are at the windows desktop Open Microsoft SQL Database Manager                                       you can see the uahbitvault database
+Login locally or remote in to the UAHealt Fit Vault server desktop        you are at the windows desktop Open Microsoft SQL Database Manager                                       you can see the uahfitvault database
 ========================================================================  ===========================================  =============

 Internet Access Verification Test